DazHaze/RPSLS-Code-Institute-Project-2/README.md

 > This section is for how the website is deployed.

-* While deploying the website some issues were enquountered.
+* While deploying the website, some issues were encountered.
 Mainly to do with scaling issues with different screen sizes.
 In the end it uses one media query that mainly switches between CSS Grid and Flexbox.
 This switch is due to lack of knowledge about FlexBox which seems to be a very powerful tool.
 An in-depth programme of FlexBox is definately next on my list after completing this project.

 * While deploying it was easy to see that not all elements will be displayed on smaller screen sizes as the playability of the small game would have been ruined by design choices that were made for larger displays.
 Such as displaying the user and computer choice images beside the score.
 ___

+## User Testing

+* Testing was conducted by sending the website link to friends and asking them their thoughts and to test on different devices.
+This process was made easier as a discord server was used for conversations about it.
+The main points throughout was that the computer should have some predictability and that there was scaling issues in the beginning.
+The computer predictability unfortunately was not implemented due to time constraints, but the scaling issues were fixed in the end.

 ## Credits